-The next step is confirmation.
+- Confirmation: The next step is confirmation.
 The debtor will propose a plan of reorganization to the creditors.
-The creditors are divided into classes according to type of debt.
+The creditors are divided into classes according to the type of debt.
 The creditors then vote on the plan.
 In order for a plan to be confirmed, the judge must approve it, and every impaired class of creditors must approve it.
 An impaired class is a class of creditors that will receive less than what they are owed (usually most creditors are impaired).
-There is an exception to this rule which permits confirmation under a process called "cramdown."

 The confirmed plan of reorganization will provide for when the debtor receives a discharge of debts.
-The discharge will usually occur upon substantial consummation of the plan, such as the majority of payments to creditors are made.
+The discharge will usually occur when the payments to creditors are complete.

 Likely the largest and earliest obstacle in Chapter 11 bankruptcy is the cost.
-Since 2006, the fee to file a Chapter 11 case is $1,167 (as of September 2016), far greater than the Chapter 7 fee.
-Chapter 11 debtors also pay regular administrative fees to the US Trustee to offset the cost of the US Trustee's participation in the case.
+The fee to file a Chapter 11 case is $1,167 plus a $550 miscellaneous administrative fee, far greater than the Chapter 7 fees, which total $335.
+Chapter 11 debtors also pay regular administrative fees to the U.S. trustee to offset the cost of the U.S. trustee's participation in the case.
 Furthermore, Chapter 11 is highly complex, requiring the retainer of an experienced bankruptcy attorney.
 This results in a skyrocketing cost of filing for Chapter 11.
 Moreover, Chapter 11 cases can be highly contentious and involve multiple sophisticated creditors, which further increases the cost of the case.